percepio/Tracealyzer-SDK-demos/GCC_MinGW_x86_64/README.md

 # Tracealyzer SDK demo for desktop testing with GNU tools

- This project demonstrates the Tracalyzer SDK using a BareMetal platform with simulated RTOS events.
+ This project demonstrates the [Tracealyzer SDK](https://percepio.com/tracealyzer-sdk/) using simulated RTOS events.
 This is intended as a starting point for creating your own Tracealyzer integration for RTOS kernels, middleware or in-house APIs.

- This demo project is for GNU tools (gcc, make).
-Makefiles are provided for Linux and Windows hosts in the subfolders Build-Windows and Build-Linux.
+ This demo project is for GNU tools (make/gcc).
+Makefiles are provided for Linux and Windows in the subfolders Build-Windows and Build-Linux.

  ## Getting Tracealyzer
  If you don't have Tracealyzer already, get it from https://percepio.com